 In summary

-With a preferential rate of 10%, a members’ voluntary liquidation is the most tax-efficient way to get money out of a company you want to close.
-The flipside is that it’s expensive, time-consuming, and subject to tricky rules.
+With a preferential rate of 14%, a members’ voluntary liquidation remains the most tax-efficient way to extract money from a company you want to close.
+The flip side is that it’s expensive, time-consuming, and subject to complex rules.

 That said, your mileage may vary.

-Your best bet is to speak to a good contractor accountant.
+Your best bet is to consult with a reputable contractor accountant.
 They’ll help you decide on the best course of action based on your specific circumstances.

 Want to learn more about the members’ voluntary liquidation process and whether it’s the right move for you?